|Ordered||15 Aug 1940|

 General notes on this boat

 26 Feb 1943.
-With the help of code-breaking the British heavy cruiser HMS Sussex found the German blockage-runner Hohenfriedberg and forced her to scuttle.
-Oblt Looks in U-264 launched a full salvo at the cruiser, but missed, and Sussex left the area unscathed.
-Looks then rescued the entire crew of the scuttled vessel, arriving safely at St Nazaire on 5 March.
+Using information from code-breaking the British heavy cruiser HMS Sussex found the German blockage-runner Hohenfriedberg and forced her to scuttle.
+Oblt Looks in U-264 launched a full salvo at the cruiser, which missed, and the Sussex left the area unscathed.
+Looks then rescued the entire crew of the scuttled vessel, arriving at St Nazaire on 5 March.

 Men lost from U-boats